Jessica Lynch: Hospital retrieval

 In the initial press briefing on April 2, 2003, the Pentagon released a five-minute video of the rescue and claimed that Lynch had stab and bullet wounds, and that she had been slapped while on her hospital bed and interrogated.

 Iraqi doctors and nurses later interviewed, including Harith Al-Houssona, a doctor in the Nasiriyah hospital, described Lynch's injuries as "a broken arm, a broken thigh, and a dislocated ankle".
-According to Al-Houssona, there was no sign of gunshot or stab wounds, and Lynch's injuries were consistent with those that would be suffered in a car accident, which Lynch verified when she stated that she got hurt when her Humvee flipped and broke her leg.
-Al-Houssona's account of events was later confirmed in a U.S. Army report leaked on July 10, 2003.
+According to Al-Houssona, there was no sign of gunshot or stab wounds, and Lynch's injuries were consistent with those that would be suffered in a car accident.

-US army medical reports later indicated that Lynch had been raped during the first three hours of her captivity, while she was unconscious.
+US Army medical reports later indicated that Lynch had been raped during the first three hours of her captivity, while she was unconscious.
 The authorized biography, I Am A Soldier Too: The Jessica Lynch Story, by Pulitzer Prize-winning journalist Rick Bragg describes Lynch as being sodomized during captivity, although the Iraqi doctors who rescued and treated her denied that they had found evidence of sexual assault.

+Аlthough articles, citing medical records and the nature of Lynch’s injuries, claim that Lynch was raped while in captivity, Lynch herself says that she does not remember any sexual assault.
+She was categorically against mentioning the rape in the book, but Rick Bragg insisted, arguing that "people need to know what can happen to female soldiers in war."